jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 Singleton has its place in a design, but it’s a narrow spot.
 It’s often used outside of its narrow niche.

-Singleton is simple.
-Almost too simple.
+Singleton is simple; almost too simple.
 It’s fraught with traps and pitfalls.
 Singleton’s misuse reduces to several issues:
-* It’s easy to understand and use without fully grasping the implications of its use.
+* It’s easy to understand, implement and use without fully grasping the implications of its use.
-* It’s easy to implement, possibly too easy.
 * It’s easy to implement incorrectly.
 * It’s easy to reference from almost anywhere within a design, which can cause additional issues.